benoitc/dnssd_erlang/README.md

 ok
 ```

 Unlike the other operations results won't be tagged add or remove as the underlying DNSSD API does not provide this information.
 As resolve is generally called just prior to connecting to a service this shouldn't pose a problem.
+The Result term for this operation isa tuple of the form {Hostname, Port, TxtStrings} where Hostname is a binary, Port is an integer and TxtStrings is a list of binaries.

 ```
 8> dnssd:resolve_sync(<<" * DNS Service Discovery">>, <<"_http._tcp.">>, <<"dns-sd.org.">>).
 {ok,{<<"dns-sd.org.">>,80,[<<"txtvers=1">>,<<"path=/">>]}}
 ```

 A synchronous wrapper to resolve is also provided.
 A timeout in milliseconds can also be specified by adding a fourth argument.
-The default is 5 seconds.
+The default timeout is 5 seconds. `{error, timeout}` will be returned should the operation timeout.

 ### Registering Services